Jens Meiert

 Why “Reset” Style Sheets Are Bad

-Okay, Jonathan set the pace, Eric countered, a few people carried on, and me, officially having announced comprehensive reset and undo style sheet criticism in January, feels finally obliged to politely point out that reset style sheets are bad: A novice should not use them, an expert would not use them.
+Jonathan set the pace, Eric countered, a few people chimed in, and I, having criticized reset and undo style sheet criticism back in January, feel obligated to repeat that reset style sheets are bad: A novice should not use them, an expert would not use them.

 Disadvantages

-Since I haven’t been asked if it it’s fine for me to discuss resets right this evening, I didn’t invite any numbers for dinner yet – the stats I had on my agenda demand more time.
-But apart from Jonathan’s and Eric’s remarks, there are a few major issues with CSS resets like Eric’s classic or Yahoo’s interpretation:
+Since I didn’t plan to discuss resets right this very evening, I didn’t invite any numbers for dinner—the stats I had on my mind need more time to retrieve.
+There are a few issues with CSS resets like Eric’s or Yahoo’s:

 Alternatives

-At the end of the day I do agree with Eric: I wouldn’t have it any other way.
+Finally, I feel like Eric: I wouldn’t have it any other way.

 As noted in my site disclaimer: This is my personal website, and the views expressed on these pages are mine alone and not necessarily those of my employer or other companies and organizations.

 Nothing to add.
 Hmm, except that YUI is even less useful, anyway.
 It is too much most of the time and never that what you need.
-Sometime swriting stylesheets yourself is the best option to go. :-)
+Sometime swriting stylesheets yourself is the best option to go. đŸ˜Š

 I think it’s mostly a tool belt thing.
 Different web designers may use different approaches for building sites from the ground up.